brucehsieh56/thsieh4.github.io/_posts/2017-11-18-Get-Coordinates-in-Longitude-and-Latitude-using-Google-Maps-Geocoding-API.md

 This data has three interesting columns.
-- **sector_name** tells us the type of a school (e.g. *4-year, public*, *4-year, private not-for-profit*, *Less than 2-year, public* and so on).
+- `sector_name` tells us the type of a school (e.g. *4-year, public*, *4-year, private not-for-profit*, *Less than 2-year, public* and so on).
-- **institution_name** has a list of schools that we want to know their coordinates.
+- `institution_name` has a list of schools that we want to know their locations.
-- **2015_16_tuition_fee** shows the tuition fee for each school during 2015 and 2016.
+- `2015_16_tuition_fee` shows the tuition fee for each school during 2015 and 2016.

 Now we have the **school name**, it's time to get their coordinates!!

-### Request the coordinates
+### Get the coordinates

-As [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) pointed out, to query the coordinates for **1600 Amphitheatre Parkway, Mountain View, CA**, we should use the following format:
+As [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) pointed out, to query the location for **1600 Amphitheatre Parkway, Mountain View, CA**, we should use the following format:

 <p style="text-align: center;"><code>https://maps.googleapis.com/maps/api/geocode/json?address=1600+Amphitheatre+Parkway,+Mountain+View,+CA&key=YOUR_API_KEY</code></p>

 ---

-Let's break the above link or format into three parts:
+Let's break the above url or link into three parts:

 <p style="text-align: center;">1.<code>https://maps.googleapis.com/maps/api/geocode/json?address=</code></p>